Essential Moroccan Phrases for Travelers

 WaterLmael-ma

-The bill please L’hisab afak l-heesaab afak
+The bill please L'hisab afak In l-calculus language

 Traveler tip: Try ordering tea or tagine in Darija locals will love your effort and often give a friendly smile or small discount!